riverhuang1107/everai_documentation/CLI Reference/en/everai_login.md

 # everai login
-Login, if you do not have a token, [EverAI](https://everai.expvent.com)
+Login, if you do not have a token, please visit [EverAI](https://everai.expvent.com)

 **Example**:
 ```bash